India often goes unappreciated as a country worth visiting.

 There’s no direct comparison between the Indian concept of Jootha and something which exists in Western culture.
 Ultimately, this is the word used to describe a contamination process, where an individual refuses to eat or drink something because someone else has been “assigned” it.

-That might sound overly hygienic, and potentially even a little snobby, but it’s a custom which has been observed in India for decades.
+That might sound overly hygienic, and potentially even a little snobby, but it’s a custom that has been observed in India for decades.
 Even if an individual hasn’t touched a dish that’s been served in a little bowl on their thali (a large platter), it still qualifies for Jootha.

 Unsurprisingly, the sharing of a drink or cutlery also falls into this bracket.
 This is considered a little on the border even in the west, and under the code of Jootha is completely out of the question.

-If you’ve been invited to the home of a family member, friend or even an acquaintance, it’s good practice to bring a gift with you.
+If you’ve been invited to the home of a family member, friend, or even an acquaintance, it’s good practice to bring a gift with you.
 This doesn’t have to be anything extravagant, with the likes of a box of chocolates or a bouquet of flowers being enough to satisfy your hosts.

 Should they have a small child, it might also be a wise idea to bring something for them – such as a toy to play with.
-If you do decide to bring flowers for the family, make sure you do you research and understand the meaning of each one.
+If you do decide to bring flowers for the family, make sure you do your research and understand the meaning of each one.

-Alcohol is also a gift which can give the wrong message.
+Alcohol is also a gift that can give the wrong message.
 Unlike in the West, where drinking booze is the norm, having alcohol in the home in India is sometimes frowned upon.
 However, bringing round a small bottle of whiskey or wine would be appropriate.

 6. Family Dinners

 When you’re invited around for a family meal, you’d do well to turn up 15 to 30 minutes after the time you were told to arrive for.
-Your hosts will be aiming to be ready for the proposed time, so leaving them this short window to make finishing touches is considered polite.
+Your hosts will be aiming to be ready for the proposed time, so leaving them this short window to make the finishing touches is considered polite.